 In case the battery is chargeable via home supply, connect it to the outgoing main double pole MCB, using a 3-pin power plug and 3 pin power sockets to the mains.

-Now that you know the dynamics of inverter installation, you can go ahead and buy an inverter for your home.
+Now that you know the dynamics of installing an Inverter, you can go ahead and buy an inverter for home.
 However, if you are still not sure about the installation process, seek the help of a professional.